gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Java compilation tracks Java version used

-Changing the Java version used to compile your sources will now result in recompilation, because the  it is part of the up-to-date check.
+Gradle's Java plugin has taken account of the `sourceCompatibility` and `targetCompatibility` versions for a while now with respect to working out whether compiled class files are up to date or not.
+But the version of the Java compiler used was ignored.

+This release fixes that, which means changing the Java compiler version—say from Java 7 to Java 8—will now result in recompilation.

 #### Better change tracking in copy and archive tasks

-When changing the destination for a copy spec in a `Copy`, `Zip` or `Jar` etc. task, the task now becomes out-of-date.
-Previously Gradle only tracked changes to case-sensitivity, duplication strategy and file- and dir modes on the main spec; now it tracks it for child specs, too.
+A long-standing issue with copy-based tasks has now been fixed: the destination directory is finally taken into account for the tasks' up-to-date checks.
+So changing the `into` value will result in the task running again.

+In addition, Gradle now tracks changes to case-sensitivity, duplication strategy, file mode and dir mode on child specs, not just the main one.

 #### Classpath tracking

 Input properties that should be treated as Java classpaths can now be annotated with `@Classpath`.
 This allows the task to ignore irrelevant changes to the property, such as different names for the same files.
-It is similar to annotating the the property with `@OrderSensitive` and `@PathSensitive(RELATIVE)`, but it will also ignore the names of JAR files directly added to the classpath.
+It is similar to annotating the property with `@OrderSensitive` and `@PathSensitive(RELATIVE)`, but it will also ignore the names of JAR files directly added to the classpath.

 #### Removing all sources will delete outputs